zendfi/zendfi-toolkit/packages/sdk/README.md

 ### 1. Get your API key

-Sign up at [zendfi.tech](https://zendfi.tech) and grab your API keys from the dashboard.
+Sign up at [zendfi.tech](https://zendfi.tech) to get your API keys.

 ### 2. Set environment variables